hashicorp/design-system/website/docs/utilities/dialog-primitive/partials/code/component-api.md

 ### Contextual components

-The title, description, main content, actions, and backdrop are passed into the `DialogPrimitive::Wrapper` as yielded components, using the `Header`, `Description`, `Body`, `Footer`, and `Overlay` keys.
+The title, description, main content, and actions can be passed as child components into the `DialogPrimitive::Wrapper` named blocks .

 #### DialogPrimitive::Header